Retirement Villages: A Look at Singapore and Other Asian Countries

 Retirement Villages In Singapore

-Singapore is among the fastest ageing countries worldwide, where the number of people aged 65 and above will more than double over the next few years, from 352,000 in 2011 to 600,000 by 2020.
-By the year 2030, every fourth Singaporean will be 65 years of age or even older.
-Prime Minister Lee Hsien Loong once suggested that Singapore is “growing old faster than any other society in the world”.
+Singapore faces one of the fastest ageing populations globally: residents aged 65 and above will more than double from 352,000 in 2011 to 600,000 by 2020.
+By 2030, one in four Singaporeans will be aged 65 or older.
+As Prime Minister Lee Hsien Loong noted, Singapore is “growing old faster than any other society in the world”.

 The concept of retirement villages however, is fast developing and getting accepted in Singapore.
 A survey of 3,000 baby boomers released in 2009 found that one in four would not mind living in a retirement village.
 This number is far higher than the 12% of elderly who actually live in such communities in countries like the United States.